Security

 Output validation

-When workflows attempt actions, arguments are validated before execution.
+When routines attempt actions, arguments are validated before execution.

 Email validation